 LP version pressed on virgin vinyl with free download coupon.
-Limited quantities will be pressed on orange color vinyl.
+Limited quantities will be pressed on orange color vinyl and are only available to ship via Royal Mail.
 Watch the unboxing video here.

 CD version packaged in mini-LP style envelope.